michaeltelford/wgit/README.md

 ## Development

 After checking out the repo, run `./bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `./bin/console` for an interactive prompt that will allow you to experiment.
+Then, run `bundle exec rake test` to run the tests.
+You can also run `bundle exec ./bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake RELEASE[remote]` (remote being the correct Git remote e.g. origin), which will create a git tag for the version, push any git commits and tags, and push the `*.gem` file to [rubygems.org](https://rubygems.org).